Kmt, Kemet ‘Egypt’ : its etymology

 One root can be associated with different templates giving it different grammatical functions.
 For example, the root /k-m/ in Coptic is associated with darkness.
 The CCɔC template associates this root and others with the infinitive.
 Thus, when associated with this template, the root km becomes kmom /kmɔm/ ‘become black’ (x-m becomes, xmɔm in Bohairic; the root h-m associated with ‘heat’, when associated with the template CCɔC is realized as /hmɔm/ ‘get hot’).

 This is what Pfouma seems to have understood in a later work (Pfouma 2000: 50).
 Should we to conclude that kemə / xemi and their ancestor Kmt ‘Egypt’ had nothing to do with the color black?
 The answer is no. Coptic, although descended from Pharaonic Egyptian, differs from it in several ways.
 And in this case, the adjectives derived from / k-m / to be black ’in Coptic are obviously derived from words belonging to other grammatical categories of the Late Hieroglyphic Egyptian language.
 We know this for several reasons.
 First of all, the hieroglyphic feminine marker of nouns and adjectives -t has historically been lost, leaving its absence to regularly match with the final vowel /e/ in Coptic Sahidic and /i/ in Bohairic.
 We can see it with the examples in (1):

 |Gloss||Pharaonic Egyptian||Sahidic Coptic||Bohairic Coptic|

-If kame / xame from a word only ending with a -t, one would expect their final vowel to be ə / i, which it is not the case.
+If kame / xame came from a word only combining km with -t, one would expect their final vowel to be ə / i, which it is not the case.

 The evidence of pre-Coptic Egyptian